USRSE/usrse.github.io/_posts/2020-06-29-sc-transition.md

 Toward this goal, we have two major announcements:

-1. We've published the first US-RSE Association Membership and Governance document at https://github.com/USRSE/documents/blob/master/governance.md.
+1. We've published the first US-RSE Association Membership and Governance document [here](https://github.com/USRSE/documents/blob/master/governance.md).
 This document defines and formalizes the roles and responsibilities of US-RSE members and of the US-RSE Steering Committee.
 It also provides a process for electing future Steering Committee members.
 Thanks to everyone who provided input during the creation process.
 1. The first US-RSE Association Steering Committee elections will take place in December 2020.

 Election Details: